ashmit-codebase/Git-Commands-/README.md

 1- It tracks the history<br>
 2- It collaborate with the changes

+# GITHUB
+It is a website or an app that allows developers to store and manage their code and project using git.

 # Git-Commands-
 A collection of useful Git commands with explanations